gombos/dotfiles/README.md

  - docker - system only, cross-platform
  - nix - user and system, MacOS and Linux
  - apt - system only, MacOS and Linux
+ - uv ?

+Proxmox
+ - Proxmox version 8.3.3
+ - Ubuntu VM - 24.04 - does not start at Proxmox reboot